Welcome to Storybrooke

 "Welcome to Storybrooke" is the 17th episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 39th episode overall.
 It aired on March 17, 2013.

 It was co-written by Ian Goldberg and Andrew Chambliss, and was directed by David M. Barrett.

 This episode centers around Regina as she tries to get revenge on Mary Margaret, while flashbacks show Regina's past with Greg Mendell.

+Title card

+A tree falls in a storm on a 1980s sport utility vehicle in the Enchanted Forest.

 Plot

 In the Characters' Past

 In 1983, Kurt Flynn and his young son Owen are camping in the Maine woods when they stumble upon Storybrooke.
 Regina invites Kurt and Owen to dine at her home and invites them to relocate to Storybrooke.
 The next day, Regina learns the Flynns are leaving.
 She uses Graham's heart to order him to arrest Kurt and abduct Owen for her.
 Kurt orders Owen to run as far as he can, which he does while Graham arrests Kurt.
 Owen returns with police officers, but Storybrooke is no longer evident.
 Owen vows never to stop looking for his father, while Regina weeps as she reaches out to him from inside Storybrooke.